About Scenes

 Engagement Over Time — A chart displaying daily Completed, Dismissed, and Push Opt-in counts over the last 7 days.
 Hover over a date to see counts per day.
 You can select another time frame, and the chart will reload with the data for that period.

-The Scene Detail section displays the same information shown in the Review step of the Scene composer.
+The Scene Detail section of a scene report displays the same information shown in the Review step of the Scene composer and counts for screen displays and dismissals.
 Click the arrows to page through the previews of each screen.

-If you are currently running an A/B test for a scene, you will instead see performance metrics for each variant.
+If you are currently running an A/B test, you will see performance metrics for each variant.
 For more information, see: Select the winning message.

-The Events section displays a list of events directly and indirectly attributed to the scene.
+The Events section of a scene report displays a list of events directly and indirectly attributed to the scene.
 Click Download CSV to export the data.

 The Events section is only displayed if you have Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
 Custom events can trigger automation, sequences, scenes, and surveys.
 You can code them into your app or website, or send them to Airship from an external source using the custom event API.
 Custom events contain properties